 To be treated respectfully

 To set boundaries regarding physical contact and subject matter that might trigger a negative emotional response.
 You have the right to dictate what kind of physical touch you receive.

-To immediate step out of any scene, performance, rehearsal or class in which you feel unsafe or uncomfortable.
+To immediately step out of any scene, performance, rehearsal or class in which you feel unsafe or uncomfortable.
 And you have the right to excuse yourself from any scene or exercise at any time with our explanation.

 To inform your teacher of anything you want them to know ahead of time, such as physical or emotional conditions that might make playing certain games difficult or uncomfortably challenging.

-To speak to any teacher, stakeholder or any other representative regarding behavior by any person that you feel infringes on your rights. you also have the right to file an anonymous report.
+To speak to any teacher, stakeholder or any other representative regarding behavior by any person that you feel infringes on your rights.
+You also have the right to file an anonymous report.